cyrcab/node-express-template-orm/README.md

 ### Template Node Backend + Express + Prisma

-This is a template for a Node.js backend with Express and Prisma.
+It's a template for a backend that will be used with a frontend (like React, Vue, Angular, etc.).
+Using this template, you will be able to create a backend with a database (PostgreSQL) and a GraphQL API using Prisma.
+MongoDB and SQL are also available.

 ## Getting Started